nvictus/pqdict/README.rst

 License
 -------

-This module was written by Nezar Abdennur and is released under the MIT license.
+This module is released under the MIT license.
 The augmented heap implementation was adapted from the ``heapq`` module in the Python standard library, which was written by Kevin O'Connor and augmented by Tim Peters and Raymond Hettinger.

 .. image:: https://d2weczhvl823v0.cloudfront.net/nvictus/priority-queue-dictionary/trend.png